epinio/docs/src/installation/install_epinio_auto.md

 # Install Epinio (automatic dependencies)

-As described [in the top level document](src/installation/installation.md#installation-methods), this is the easiest method to get Epinio running.
-It's using [`Helm`](https://helm.sh/) with a chart to deploy all Epinio's dependencies on the target cluster automatically.
+As described [in the top level document](./installation.md#installation-methods) the easiest method to get Epinio running is using an [`Helm`](https://helm.sh/) chart to deploy all Epinio's dependencies on the target cluster automatically.

 ## Prerequisites